p-gen/sys/sys.rst

 - a *tag* (**mandatory**) starting at the first column,
-- various parameters using the syntax: ``parameter1:[value1[,[value2],...]`` preceeded by at least one space or tabulation mark.
+- various parameters using the syntax: ``parameter1:[value1[,[value2],...]`` preceded by at least one space or tabulation mark.
   A '``;``' can also be used to delimit the values instead of the '``,``':

   - a *cmd* parameter (**mandatory**) to give the name of the *executable*